AstrayDev/Misc-CSharp-Projects/README.md

-# Misc-practice
+# Misc-CSharp-Projects
-Just a collection of random mini games and little things I make for practice.
+Just a collection of random console projects and little things I make for practice.
 Will hopefully be updated and filled later on.